epsilon537/boxlambda/docs/components_spiflash.md

 *Reading a 32-bit word from SPI Flash.
 8 (C)ommand bits, followed by 24 (A)ddress bits, followed by 32 (D)ata bits.*

 - *C7-C0*: Command Bits.
 The Read Command ID is 0x03.
-- *A23-A0*: Address Bits covering the entire 16MB address range.
+- *A23-A0*: Address Bits covering the complete 16MB address range.
 - *D31-D0*: Data Bits.
 - *cs_n*: Active Low Chip Select of the SPI device.
 - *sclk*: SPI Clock.